mixOmicsTeam/mixOmics/README.md

 <https://mixomics-users.discourse.group>.
 This forum is aimed to host
 discussions on choices of multivariate analyses, as well as comments and suggestions to improve the package.
-We hope to create an active community of users, data analysts, developers and R programmers alike!
+We hope to create an active community of users, data analysts, developers and R programmers alike\!
-Thank you!
+Thank you\!

 ## About the `mixOmics` team